odino/odino.github.com/source/_posts/2018-07-29-wasec-understanding-the-browser.markdown

 a sort of "minimum requirements" for browsers.

-The [W3C](https://www.w3.org/) is the body behind the development of the standards, but it's not unusual for browser to develop their own features that eventually make it as web standards, and security is no exception to that.
+The [W3C](https://www.w3.org/) is the body behind the development of the standards, but it's not unusual for browsers to develop their own features that eventually make it as web standards, and security is no exception to that.

 Chrome 51, for example, [introduced SameSite cookies](https://www.chromestatus.com/feature/4672634709082112),